How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 - Nominate a charity and let users donate an amount upon purchase.
 This won’t affect the cost of your product, but it may attract some publicity to your site and you’ll be doing a good turn.

 Niche-based companies can also use PWYW in an effective way.
-For example, if you’re a charity or not for profit organisation, you can take donations online using a Name Your Price strategy.
+For example, if you’re a charity or not for profit organization, you can take donations online using a Name Your Price strategy.
 You could also create an entire crowdfunding website using Name Your Price, where users can choose how much to contribute to projects.

 You might even want to consider a Pay What You Can (PWYC) method of payment.
 This is a slight variation on PWYW, and asks customers to contribute what they feel they can afford.